-Beginning Fiddle For Youth, age 7-12 (Jodie St Clair) Ready to play fiddle!
+Beginning Fiddle For Youth, age 7-12 (Miya Saito-Beckman) Ready to play fiddle!
 This class covers trying out a new instrument through games, body movement, learning about the fiddle, and playing tunes.

 Advanced Beginning Fiddle—Youth (Amy Burrow and Allison Lindley) This class is for students who know several tunes and crave learning new ones, and who want to improve their fiddling skills.
 Allison and Amy will teach tunes that prepare students for playing in jams, including how to set tempo and start and end a tune, as well as show ways to prepare for performing with others.